 New York Governor Andrew Cuomo also believes that the economic blowout could make things worse in the coming days for Americans.

 “It is unsustainable to run this state or run this country with the economy closed down,”

 US stock market futures moved higher on prospects of returning to normal economic activity soon.
 The sell-off that began in February wiped close to 35% of the value from the Dow Jones Industrial average and 34% of value from the S&P 500.

 Investors have now started showing some interest in buying beaten-down stocks.
 For instance, Goldman Sachs upgraded Boeing stock to buy following a share price loss of 70% since the beginning of this year.
-Stock prices of travel, airline, and oil companies have also posted more than 50% drops during the coronavirus influenced selloff.
+Stock prices of travel, airline, and oil companies have also posted more than 50% drops during the COVID-19 influenced selloff.

 “History suggests that the best time to buy is when the market is fearful – and the market is firmly in panic mode now,” Rebecca O’Keeffe, head of investment at interactive investor, said.